neo-project/docs/docs/en-us/exchange/transaction.md

 ## Overview

-Neo3 has only one type of digital assets, i.e. NEP-5 assets, which are managed by BALANCE.
+Neo N3 has only one type of digital assets, i.e. NEP-5 assets, which are managed by BALANCE.
 The exchanges mainly deal with user balance queries,  deposits, withdrawals, and other operations of this type assets.

 Following flow charts show the work processes of these operations: